 When it comes to a good cocktail, top of the line ingredients are key, but so is a bartender who pays attention, which is why the same drink is so different depending on the skill of the maker.
 When making cocktails, always sweat the small stuff.
 Always!

-One of the ingredients I use in my lemon drop martinis is this ultrafine pure cane sugar.
+One of my favorite ingredients for lemon drop martinis is this ultrafine pure cane sugar.

 Also a thinly, rimmed martini glass is also a must.